 PREAMBLE

-eSaitsa supports students in their pursuit of higher education and passion for learning.
+In accordance with Board of Directors Policy E-2, Saitsa shall strive to provide students with access to financial resources.
+To that end, Saitsa believes in supporting students in their pursuit of higher education and passion for learning.
 Saitsa recognizes that knowledge and skills are not only developed in a classroom setting, but also through various initiatives where students can engage with new materials and network with likeminded individuals.
-Providing students with funding for conferences, competitions, training, and other events is a method Saitsa can utilize to ensure SAIT students are graduating with the confidence that they will achieve their goals.
+By providing students with funding for conferences, competitions, training, and other events, Saitsa can ensure SAIT students are graduating with the confidence that they will achieve their goals.
 The Saitsa Student Grant Program seeks to build a community where students can learn, lead, and be exceptional.

 MISSION